NativeScript/developer-day-workshop/src/chapters/chapter7.md

 });

 ```

 You should now be able to run a test to check whether the `<h1>` tag is correct by typing `npm test` into a terminal at the root of your project.

+>Note: Delete the files `app.component.spec.ts` and `app.component.e2e-spec.ts` to get these tests to pass

 <div class="exercise-end"></div>